TrisDing/algorithm010/Week02/NOTE.md

 | K largest  | O(nlogK)        |
 | K smallest | O(nlogK)        |

-max-heap: the key at each node is at least as great as the keys at it's children.
+max-heap: the val at each node is at least as great as the vals at it's children.
 ```
            _____561_____
           /             \